teasgen/asr/README.md

    ```bash
    pre-commit install
    ```
+If you have issues with installing `youtokentome` library please write me or `youtokentome` authors.

 ## How To Do Train
 You should have single A100-80gb GPU to exactly reproduce training, otherwise please implement and use gradient accumulation